Kuldeep-Attri/docker/README.md

 Run the localhost:8080 again to see new beautiful website instead of a boring one

-2. Sharing between the containers:
+2. Sharing between the Containers:

-For this, lets create and start a new container and to do so run command:
+For this, lets create and start a new Container and to do so run command:

 ```
 docker run -d -p 8081:80 --name kd_tut2 --volumes-from kd_tut1 nginx:latest